krashanoff/fftp/proto.md

 # Fast File Transfer Protocol

+This guide uses the libsodium primatives.

 FFTP is a toy-protocol framework over UDP -- like QUIC, but a little easier to understand.
 It makes no guarantees about in-order delivery, but does make guarantees of data integrity and security between connected parties.

 ## Handshake + Security

-FFTP uses a 1RTT handshake process.
+FFTP relies on a 1RTT handshake process.
 The initiating host sends a special frame called the [Initiate] frame.
 This frame contains the initiating host's chosen public key for the connection.